top of page

 Light and Shadow

 Pro Bono Radio is a biweekly pre-recorded radio program, prepared and presented by law students.
-Pro Bono Radio discusses interesting and off-centre legal topics that stimulate interest and provide information while being entertaining.
+Pro Bono Radio discusses interesting and emerging legal topics that stimulate interest and provide information while being entertaining.

 Students are divided into teams to create shows on an alternating basis.
 The shows will be made into podcasts and posted online.
 Once a set of shows are assembled, they will be broadcasted on the campus radio station.
 (CFRC 101.9FM)